Tyler Conklin Player Prop Bets for NFL Week 13 | Minnesota vs. Detroit 12/5/2021

 Matchup vs. Detroit

-- Conklin has averaged 11.1 receiving yards per game in his seven career matchups against the Lions, 18.4 fewer than his over/under for Sunday's game.
+- Conklin's 11.1 receiving yards per game in his seven matchups against the Lions are 18.4 fewer than his over/under for Sunday's game.

-- The 255.1 passing yards the Lions give up per game makes them the NFL's 15th-ranked pass defense this season.
+- The 255.1 passing yards the Lions yield per game makes them the NFL's 15th-ranked pass defense this season.

-- With 18 passing TDs conceded this year, the Lions defense is ranked 16th in the league.
+- The Lions have surrendered 18 touchdowns through the air (1.6 per game).
+They are 16th in the NFL in that category.

 Recent Performances

-- Conklin put together a 25-yard performance against the 49ers last week on two catches while being targeted three times.
+- Against the 49ers last week, Conklin was targeted three times and racked up 25 yards on two receptions.

-- Conklin has racked up 71 yards over his last three games (23.7 receiving yards per game) with two touchdowns, hauling in eight balls on 11 targets.
+- Conklin has caught eight passes on 11 targets for 71 yards and two touchdowns over his last three games, averaging 23.7 yards per game.

 Conklin's Minnesota Teammates